blinklet/circuitpython-projects/README.md

 cp.pixels.brightness = 0.02
 rainbow = RainbowChase(cp.pixels, speed=0.02, size=1, spacing=0, reverse=True, step=25)

 while True:
     rainbow.animate()
 ```
 As you can see, the *adafruit_led_animation* library creates a similar animation with less code.
-The led_animation library can also support much more complex configurations of NeoPixels.
+This animation library can also support much more complex configurations of NeoPixels.